 “Babe” and “honey” will only get you so far.
-This Valentine’s Day, pour a little international sugar on your lovebug with these 16 ways to say sweetheart in other languages.
+Pour a little international sugar on your lovebug with these 16 ways to say sweetheart in other languages.

 IRISH: A chuisle mo chroí (pulse of my heart)